 Preparing your file for Product tag automation

-If you have decided to use our automation tool for automating your catalog production or for product tags, you'll want to know how to prepare your files.
+If you have decided to use our automation tool for automating your catalog production for your specific needs, you need to know how to prepare your data product files.

 Our automation tool supports multiple types of files: CSV and XLSX, and it's also compatible with Google Spreadsheets.